maelyg/ONTViSc-hands-on-training/README.md

 ## Example of amplicon data derived using 5' and 3' RACE
 **Sample MT483** 5'and 3' RACE sequencing reactions are ~5000 bp amplicon products which were sequenced using a ligation method to amplify a novel genome identified using sRNASeq.
 The genome size is predicted to be ~7000 bp.
-For this example, we want to run porechop_abi so it detects and removed the 5' and 3' RACE adapters so we select --adapter_trimming.
+For this example, we want to run porechop_abi so it detects and remove the 5' and 3' RACE adapters so we select --adapter_trimming.
 Using the --final_primer_check option, a final primer check will be performed after the de novo assembly step to check for the presence of any residual universal RACE primers at the end of the assembled contigs.

 ```